-Core Requirements (31 credits) CSIS 145 Introduction to Information Systems (1) CSIS 241 Introduction to Web Design and Development (3) CSIS 152 Introduction to Computers and Programming I-a (3) CSIS 153 Introduction to Computers and Programming I-b (3) CSIS 304 Databases (3) CSIS 304 Databases (3) CSIS 340 Software Engineering (3) CSIS 340 Software Engineering (3) CSIS 349 Networks and Data Communications (3) CSIS 405 E-Commerce Technology (3) CSIS 433 Design, Implementation and Support of Information Systems (3) CSIS 446 Intelligent and Predictive Systems (3) Related Requirements (33 credits) ACCT 231 Principles of Accounting II (3) ACCT 230 Principles of Accounting I (3) COMM 100 Speech Communication (3) ENGL 387 Technical Report Writing (3) FINC 340 Financial Management (3) MATH 210 Concepts from Discrete Mathematics (3) MATH 229 Topics in Calculus (3) MATH 234 Introduction to Probability and Statistics (3) MGMT 260 Principles of Management (3) MGMT 380 Operations Management (3) MGMT 456 Project Management in Business (3) Restricted Electives - 12 credits, with at least 9 elective credits at or above the 300 level.
-CSIS 252 Introduction to Computers and Programming II (3) CSIS 290 Special Topics (1-3, up to 4 applied) CSIS 311 Server-Side Scripting (3) CSIS 316 Ethics in the Information Age (3) CSIS 335 Graphical User Interface Programming (3) CSIS 341 System and Network Administration (3) CSIS 352 Advanced Concepts in Programming (3) CSIS 360 Linux Programming and Development Tools (3) CSIS 349L Networking and Data Communications Lab (1) CSIS 441 Network Security (3) CSIS 469 Internship (up to 3 applied) CSIS 490 Topics in Computer Science and Information Systems (1-3, up to 3 applied) CSIS 494 Undergraduate Research (1-3, up to 3 applied) B.S.
-Degree in Computer Information Technology To receive the B.S.
+Core Requirements (31 credits) CSIS 145 Introduction to Information Systems (1) CSIS 241 Introduction to Web Design and Development (3) CSIS 152 Introduction to Computers and Programming I-a (3) CSIS 153 Introduction to Computers and Programming I-b (3) CSIS 304 Databases (3) CSIS 304 Databases (3) CSIS 340 Software Engineering (3) CSIS 340 Software Engineering (3) CSIS 349 Networks and Data Communications (3) CSIS 405 E-Commerce Technology (3) CSIS 433 Design, Implementation and Support of Information Systems (3) CSIS 446 Intelligent and Predictive Systems (3) Program Requirements A student must complete an Experiential Learning Component before graduation.
+This learning component will be automatically met by taking either CSIS 469 or CSIS 492.
+Other ways to complete it include: - Participation in Academic Competitions (example: programming contest) - Participation in the Student Academic Conference (poster or presentation) - Faculty/Student Research Projects - Study Abroad - Military Service with CSIS related experience - Employment related to the student's major - Job Shadowing - Community volunteer work related to the student's major (example: through ACM) Related Requirements (33 credits) ACCT 231 Principles of Accounting II (3) ACCT 230 Principles of Accounting I (3) COMM 100 Speech Communication (3) ENGL 387 Technical Report Writing (3) FINC 340 Financial Management (3) MATH 210 Concepts from Discrete Mathematics (3) MATH 229 Topics in Calculus (3) MATH 234 Introduction to Probability and Statistics (3) MGMT 260 Principles of Management (3) MGMT 380 Operations Management (3) MGMT 456 Project Management in Business (3) Restricted Electives (12 credits) 12 credits, with at least 9 elective credits at or above the 300 level.
+CSIS 252 Introduction to Computers and Programming II (3) CSIS 290 Special Topics (1-3, up to 4 applied) CSIS 311 Server-Side Scripting (3) CSIS 316 Ethics in the Information Age (3) CSIS 335 Graphical User Interface Programming (3) CSIS 341 System and Network Administration (3) CSIS 352 Advanced Concepts in Programming (3) CSIS 360 Linux Programming and Development Tools (3) CSIS 365 Mobile Application Development & Programming (3) CSIS 349L Networking and Data Communications Lab (1) CSIS 441 Network Security (3) CSIS 469 Internship (up to 3 applied) CSIS 490 Topics in Computer Science and Information Systems (1-3, up to 3 applied) CSIS 494 Undergraduate Research (1-3, up to 3 applied) B.S.
+Degree in Computer Information Technology Students completing a BS in Computer Information Technology at MSUM will be able to competently develop computer software.
+They will possess competitive and comprehensive discipline-specific knowledge to solve problems in their careers.
+To receive the B.S.
 Degree in Computer Information Technology, the student must meet the minimum university requirements and specific requirements for the program.
 Completion of 120 credits is required for this degree which includes the Liberal Arts and Sciences Core (42 credits).
-Student Learning Outcomes • Students will be able to competently develop computer software. - Students will be able to communicate, to technical and non-technical audiences, about computers and computation through writing and speech. - Students will possess competitive and comprehensive discipline-specific content knowledge. - Students will be able to solve problems in their careers.
+Student Learning Outcomes - Students will be able to competently develop computer software. - Students will be able to communicate, to technical and non-technical audiences, about computers and computation through writing and speech. - Students will possess competitive and comprehensive discipline-specific content knowledge. - Students will be able to solve problems in their careers.